-- The continued genetic exchange among winter steelhead in the hatchery and those spawning naturally in the Lower Cowlitz Subbasin since 1963 has caused Cowlitz Basin winter steelhead to functionally become a single population. - Although the ESA framework identifies distinct winter steelhead populations in the Cispus and Upper Cowlitz rivers, returning adults cannot be differentiated.
-These populations are therefore managed as a combined "Upper Cowlitz Subbasin" population. - Activities covered by this FHMP will prioritize the recovery of the indigenous winter steelhead populations, while still promoting harvest opportunity.
-Implementation will be guided by ESA, the FERC license, and basin-specific constraints. - The Upper Cowlitz Subbasin population is currently in the Recolonization phase of recovery.
-This FHMP period will prioritize increasing the abundance of winter steelhead (both hatchery- and natural-origin) spawning in the Upper Cowlitz Subbasin to increase the subsequent number of natural-origin F1 returns.
-This will be accomplished through increasing the size of the Integrated Hatchery Programs above Mayfield Dam. - While the Tilton Subbasin population is still in the Recolonization phase, the abundance of natural-origin adults transported and released in the subbasin is approaching the recovery goal for natural-origin spawners.
-However, actual spawner abundance is unknown and must be estimated before this population can transition to the Local Adaptation phase of recovery. - To maximize natural spawners above the weirs for the lower Cowlitz Subbasin population, we will stop collecting natural-origin broodstock from tributary weirs, allowing these steelhead to spawn in nature.
-In addition, we will shift hatchery production to the Upper Cowlitz Subbasin and evaluate whether the Integrated Hatchery Program for the Lower Cowlitz Subbasin should be continued or transitioned to a Segregated Hatchery Program. - We will explore opportunities to increase recreational/harvest opportunity in the Lower Cowlitz Subbasin by adjusting the Segregated Summer Steelhead Segregated Hatchery Program and developing an Early-winter Hatchery Program that is consistent with recovery goals.
+- The continued genetic exchange among winter steelhead in the hatchery and those spawning naturally in the Lower Cowlitz Subbasin since 1968 caused Cowlitz Basin winter steelhead to functionally become a single population.
+However, since reintroduction programs were implemented in 1996, divergence through Local Adaptation is again possible. - Although the ESA framework identifies distinct winter steelhead populations in the Cispus and Upper Cowlitz rivers, returning adults cannot be differentiated by population.
+These populations are therefore currently managed as a combined "Upper Cowlitz Subbasin" population but are intended to be monitored as separate programs in the future. - Activities covered by this FHMP will prioritize the recovery of the indigenous winter steelhead populations, while still promoting harvest opportunity.
+Implementation will be guided by ESA, the FERC license, and basin-specific constraints. - Within 1 year following completion of this FHMP, Tacoma Power and the FTC will develop a Transition Plan that evaluates the potential for modifying hatchery winter steelhead programs in both the Upper and Lower Cowlitz subbasins and adult release strategies in the Upper Cowlitz Subbasin, including potential recommendations that may follow.
+The Transition Plan will consider and address how to appropriately size the upper basin, as well as correctly size the Lower Cowlitz Subbasin program when appropriate. - Maximize recreational/harvest opportunity by adjusting summer-run Segregated Hatchery Program production in conjunction with winter steelhead programs within FERC license, ESA, and facility constraints. - Explore the possibilities for expanding existing run-timing to increase fishing opportunities by developing a winter-run steelhead program to more closely emulate historic run-timing of winter steelhead in the basin. - The Upper Cowlitz Subbasin population is currently in the Recolonization phase of recovery.
+This FHMP period will prioritize increasing the abundance of winter steelhead (both hatchery- and natural-origin) spawning in the Upper Cowlitz Subbasin to increase the subsequent number of natural-origin F1 returns. - While the Tilton Subbasin population is still in the Recolonization phase, the abundance of natural-origin adults transported and released in the subbasin is approaching the minimum viability abundance target for natural-origin spawners.
+However, actual spawner abundance is unknown and must be estimated before triggers to transition to the Local Adaptation phase can be considered. - This (2020) FHMP includes a Summary of Data Gaps and Potential Future Monitoring Needs, presented as Appendix C. The summary matrix clearly identifies baseline and directed monitoring data gaps that will require consideration for prioritization during this FHMP period.
+The summary matrix is intended as a working tool to help identify critical data needs required for tracking recovery metrics and management decisions during each recovery phase during this FHMP period, the results of which will require incorporation into a consolidated database and summarization into the Big Table Dataset.

 The following sections present information on the three managed winter steelhead populations in the Cowlitz Basin: Lower Cowlitz Subbasin population (Section 6.1), Upper Cowlitz Subbasin population (Section 6.2), and Tilton Subbasin population (Section 6.3).
+Please note that the data cited throughout the sections in Chapter 6 include 2007-2008 and 2013-2017 as these were readily available at the time of this writing.
+During this FHMP period, data between 2009-20012 and more current will be updated, as described in Chapters 10 and 12.